norwood5518/norwood5518/README.md

 - 👋 Hi, I’m @norwood5518
 - 👀 I’m interested in starting an IT career in Cloud Computing.
-- 🌱 I’m currently learning the basics of Python and AWS Cloud.
+- 🌱 I’m currently learning the basics of Python and AWS Cloud to use in building lead generation chatbot solutions.
 - 💞️ I’m looking to collaborate on anything that can be used to build a portfolio of Projects.
 - 📫 How to reach me mister.pooh@icloud.com or richardlnorwood@gmail.com